POTUS Impeachment Fans Tweet Watergate’s Hero: Security Guard Frank Wills Foiled Nixon

-Are Watergate and POTUS Donald Trump’s Russia investigation being tied together over Father’s Day weekend because they similar in some ways?
+Are Watergate and President Donald Trump’s Russia investigation being tied together over Father’s Day weekend because they similar in some ways?

-As it appears, a connection is being made between the current POTUS and Watergate on Twitter, and these retweets imply there is a hope that someone like Watergate’s Frank Wills will be the new “watchman in the night” in 2017.
+As it appears, a connection is being made between the current president and Watergate on Twitter, and these retweets imply there is a hope that someone like Watergate’s Frank Wills will be the new “watchman in the night” in 2017.

-As it appears, POTUS Donald Trump is in the headlines for a possible impeachment as he travels to Camp David with his wife, Melania Trump, for Father’s Day 2017.
-At the same time, the 45-year anniversary of the Watergate impeachment scandal is circulating in the news — and POTUS Trump is being used as a comparison.
+As it appears, Donald Trump is in the headlines for a possible impeachment as he travels to Camp David with his wife, Melania Trump, for Father’s Day 2017.
+At the same time, the 45-year anniversary of the Watergate impeachment scandal is circulating in the news — and President Trump is being used as a comparison.

-Despite the fact that POTUS impeachment may entail news related to Russia that could bring the presidency of Donald Trump to an end, fans on Twitter of the POTUS getting fired are remembering another impeachment hero that could use a reappearance: Frank Wills.
+Despite the fact that the POTUS impeachment may entail news related to Russia that could bring the presidency of Donald Trump to an end, Twitter users clamoring for Trump’s removal are remembering another impeachment hero that could use a reappearance: Frank Wills.

-However, is America actually in current Watergate territory, and will the end of the current POTUS’ rein rely on something simple like a night watchman that does the right thing?
+However, is America actually in current Watergate territory, and will the end of the current president’s reign rely on something simple like a night watchman that does the right thing?

-Unfortunately, there are many opinion pieces being written that correlate the current situation with POTUS’ impeachment to what happened with President Nixon about 45 years ago when he was forced to be impeached and chose to resign.
+Unfortunately, there are many opinion pieces being written that correlate the current situation with POTUS’ impeachment to what happened with President Nixon about 45 years ago when he faced impeachment and chose to resign.

-During that time, the media called the situation to impeach the POTUS by the hotel where the scandal evolved: The Watergate Hotel.
+During that time, the media called the situation to impeach the president by the hotel where the scandal evolved: The Watergate Hotel.

-CNN easily tied together that it was eerie POTUS Trump was involved with a possible impeachment scandal exactly 45 years after the Watergate Hotel scandal evolved over June 17, 1972.
-That day in 1972 ultimately led to POTUS Nixon fueling his own impeachment trial and subsequent resignation from office.
+CNN easily tied together that it was eerie President Trump was involved with a possible impeachment scandal exactly 45 years after the Watergate Hotel scandal evolved over June 17, 1972.
+That day in 1972 ultimately led to President Nixon fueling his own impeachment trial and subsequent resignation from office.

-The Hill also has an opinion piece that states America is in a similar situation to the POTUS impeachment of 1974.
+The Hill also has an opinion piece that states America is in a similar situation to Nixon’s impeachment of 1974.
 Namely, the 2017 and 1974 POTUS scandals have parallels such as “questions of intelligence gathering, FBI investigations, dark money and loyalty to people rather than country.”

-It is noted that while the “tools of the trade have been upgraded,” since Watergate, “their use and intent are the same.”
+It is noted that while the “tools of the trade have been upgraded” since Watergate, “their use and intent are the same.”

 Adding to this, Variety remembered the Watergate anniversary by reviewing the 1976 movie based on the POTUS impeachment called All The President’s Men starring Robert Redford and Dustin Hoffman.